rohit161996/Spring/Projects/HibernateApp/Readme.md

     </session-factory>
 </hibernate-configuration>

-3. Add getter and setter method in the Book.java file.
+3. Add members to the Book.java file these are the members which will be the column name in the database and create getter and setter methods in the Book.java file.

+Description of the Hibernate Annotations:-
+3.1. @Entity is for Table Name.
+	Compulsary annotation

+3.2. @Id is for the Primary Key in the Table.
+	Optional annotation

 4. Add the main code in the App.java file.

 5. Download the file from google hibernate-configuration-3.0.dtd and add the doctype tag to the XML File created.

+Hibernate itself creates the tables in the Database using class object mapping without using the SQL query.
+It is not the only one but it is most famous ORM (Object Relation Mapping) based application.